-Corporate Governance in the Kinnevik Group is based on Swedish legislation and other market regulations.
-Since 1 July 2005, Kinnevik applies the Swedish Code of Corporate Governance (the "Code").
+Corporate Governance in the Kinnevik Group is based on Swedish legislation and other generally accepted securities market regulations.
+Kinnevik applies the Swedish Code of Corporate Governance (the "Code").
 This Corporate Governance report does not represent a formal part of the Annual Report documents and has thus not been reviewed by the company's auditors.

-During 2008, Kinnevik deviated from the Code regulation stipulating that the Chairman of the Board may not be the Chairman of the Nomination Committee.
+During 2009, Kinnevik deviated from the Code regulation stipulating that the Chairman of the Board may not be the Chairman of the Nomination Committee.
 The deviation from the Code is explained in more detail below.